 Hetti Perkins, Look: 1953-2003 celebrating 50 years, 'When the everyday becomes extraordinary: AGS help acceptance of young urban indigenous artists', pg.
-51-53, Newtown, May 2003, 51 (colour illus.).
+51-53, Sydney, May 2003, 51 (colour illus.).

 Jane Somerville, Look, 'Where to now, Contempo?', pg.
-28-31, Newtown, Jul 2007, 28 (colour illus.), 29.
+28-31, Sydney, Jul 2007, 28 (colour illus.), 29.

 Other works by Brenda L Croft